 That being said, if the rear brake itself were damaged or bumped out of alignment during a fall and stopped working, then both brakes would not work because the rear brake couldn’t activate the front brake.
 Caliper brakes, however, don’t just stop working out of the blue.
 They can be damaged during a severe fall, but stopping randomly while riding a bike?
-We’ve never heard of that happening in our 10 years of bike testing.
+We’ve never heard of that happening in our 10+ years of bike testing.

 Just like with any bike, it’s a wise practice to check your brakes before starting a ride, and especially after any crashes.

 Ideally, a bike should weigh less than 40% of a child’s weight, but that’s often hard to achieve for kids.
 (For reference, most adults ride bikes that are no more than 20% of their weight!).
 The Guardian 24″ bike weighs 25.5 lb. which is several pounds lighter than other budget-friendly 24″ bikes, such as the 28 lb.
 Retrospec Koda 24.

 Higher-end brands that have aluminum frames are lighter than Guardians which have a steel frame.
 Guardian Bikes also weigh more than higher-end brands due to their double walled, high-spoke-count wheels.
 Built to withstand anything kids can throw at them (even stairs!), Guardian’s durable wheels are sure to stay true.